2024 National Survey of Early Care & Education

 The NSECE has helped show the vital role home-based child care providers play in their communities and how diverse home-based providers are.
 This much-needed information has helped inform funding decisions and other initiatives designed to improve early care and education across the country.

-- describes who is proving early care and education,
+- Who is proving early care and education

-- and what motivates them to do this work.
+- What motivates them to do this work

 Since 2019, new legislation and initiatives have been introduced to better support home-based providers and help improve the quality of care they offer to families in their area.
-We are now collecting new information to help understand what impact these efforts have had on individuals who look after children and the people who rely on them.
+The 2024 NSECE collected new information to help understand what impact these efforts have had on individuals who look after children and the people who rely on them.

 Impact

-Your survey responses will be combined with other participants’ in the 2024 NSECE, which will produce a rich data source that has the potential to benefit federal, state, and local or community-level child care policies.
-The data collected from this survey will be used to:
+Survey responses to the 2024 NSECE will produce a rich data source that has the potential to benefit federal, state, and local or community-level child care policies and will be used to:

 Center-Based Providers

 Since 2019 new legislation, funding opportunities, and program standards have been introduced in an effort to better support center-based providers and make quality care more accessible to all families.
 The COVID-19 pandemic also affected the provision of ECE, as well as substantial federal investments in ECE since 2020.
-As a result, it is critically important that we collect updated information from you so we can examine what impact these changes have had on ECE services in general and center-based providers in particular.
+The 2024 NSECE was conducted to examine what impact these changes have had on ECE services in general and center-based providers in particular.

 - Who is caring for and teaching America’s children when they are not with their parents?